 Quote: “Everything that rises must converge.” —Teilard de Chardin, S.J.

 Fiction: Portrait of the Artist as a Young Man, Wolf Hall, The Dead,

 The Velveteen Rabbit, The Adventures of Augie March, As I Lay Dying,

 Absalom, Absalom!, A Rose for Emily, A Good Man Is Hard To Find

 Poems: Four Quartets, one circus, 3 Rings, FOREVER AND EVER, HOORAY!

 Movies: When Harry Met Sally, Raging Bull, Manhattan

 Composers: Brahms, Mahler, Puccini, Tallis, Verdi

-Authors: Hilary Mantel, Jane Austen, Virginia Woolf, William Faulkner, James Joyce, Brendan Behan, Flannery O’Connor, W.B.
+Authors: Hilary Mantel, Dante, Jane Austen, Virginia Woolf, William Faulkner, James Joyce, Brendan Behan, Flannery O’Connor, W.B.
 Yeats, Margaret Atwood, Anita Brookner, Dylan Thomas, Ann Beattie, Anne Tyler, Anne Perry, Saul Bellow, Martha Grimes, Sue Grafton, P.D.
 James, Richard Russo, Reginald Hill, Val McDermid, Jacqueline Winspear, Jeffery Deaver , Dennis Lehane, Denise Mina, John Hart, Deborah Crombie, Barbara Cleverly, Joseph Pintauro, Tana French, James Wood, T.S.
 Eliot—to name a few

 ©2014 jill brazel photography